top of page

 Mindful Prevention

 This is not to be mistaken with paranoia.
-Just a little elbow like nudge as a reminder that anything can happen.
+Just a little elbow like occasional nudge as a reminder that anything can happen.
 This better prepares us for coping with whatever comes our way.
+Do it on purpose.

 Natural Order Observation

+Helps take the mystery out of the "why" of things.
 Observing what's happened in the order in which it did.
 This can reframe what happens in the aftermath of the event, to correlating with the thing before it.
-It can take the mystery out of the "why" of things.

 Non-Traditional Multi-Tasking